qualisys/Real-Time-Protocol-Documentation/client/index.md

 8            | RT From File Started    | Sent when QTM has started real time transmissions from a file.
 9            | RT From File Stopped    | Sent when QTM has stopped real time transmissions from a file.
 10           | Waiting For Trigger     | Sent when QTM is waiting for the user to press the trigger button.
-11           | Camera Settings Changed | Sent when the settings have changed for one or more cameras.
-Not included in the GetState response.
+11           | Camera Settings Changed | Sent when the settings have changed for one or more cameras. **Not included in the GetState response**.
-12           | QTM Shutting Down       | Sent when QTM is shutting down.
-Not included in the GetState response.
+12           | QTM Shutting Down       | Sent when QTM is shutting down. **Not included in the GetState response**.
-13           | Capture Saved           | Sent when QTM has saved the current measurement.
-Not included in the GetState response.
+13           | Capture Saved           | Sent when QTM has saved the current measurement. **Not included in the GetState response**.
 14           | Reserved                | Reserved.
 15           | Reserved                | Reserved.
-16           | Trigger                 | This event is sent by the server when QTM has received a trigger.
-This event will not show in the GetState command response.
+16           | Trigger                 | This event is sent by the server when QTM has received a trigger. **Not included in the GetState response**.

 ### Discover packet